tomohiro/go-gyazo/README.md

 Gyazo
 ================================================================================

-Gyazo API wrapper for Golang
+Go library for accessing the Gyazo API